icebreakerone/ib1-technical-docs/docs/ops_guidelines/introduction.md

 [Additional Material](../additional_material.md#additional-material): links to other relevant documentation (e.g. technical, legal, etc.) sitting outside the operational guidelines.

 **Disclaimer**: The contents of the Operational Guidelines do not constitute legal advice.
-While they have been drafted with regard to relevant regulatory provisions and best practice, they are not a complete list of the regulatory or legal obligations that apply to members and users of Open Energy.
+While they have been drafted with regard to relevant regulatory provisions and best practice, they are not a complete list of the regulatory or legal obligations that apply to members and users of the IB1 Trust Framework.
 Although intended to be consistent with relevant regulations and laws, in the event of any conflict, those regulations and laws will take priority.

 Participants are responsible for their own compliance with all applicable regulations and laws, including but not limited to: data protection and privacy, consumer protection laws, and energy sector licences and codes (where applicable).
 The IB1 Trust Framework operational guidelines will be revised in future in accordance with further development of services offered in the ecosystem, or changes to the regulatory and policy environment in which it operates.
 Please ensure that you are referring to the most current version of the guidelines prior to reading.

 ## What is the Icebreaker One Trust Framework, how was it made and who is it for?

 The Icebreaker One (IB1) Trust Framework is an ambitious, non-profit project working with across industry, finance, government and regulators to modernise access to data and break down barriers to data sharing.
 The Trust Framework makes it easier to discover, share, access and use datasets, supporting the drive towards decarbonisation and its related social and economic benefits.

 The Trust Framework is a generalisation of the Open Energy project, which received initial development funding from the Modernising Energy Data Access competition, backed by the Office for Gas and Electricity Markets (Ofgem), the Department for Business, Energy and Industrial Strategy ([BEIS](../glossary.md#term-Department-for-Business-Energy-and-Industrial-Strategy)), and [Innovate UK](https://www.gov.uk/government/organisations/innovate-uk).
 Open Energy in turn built on learning from Open Banking - identifying which elements are transferable to the energy sector, and which require adaptation or fresh thinking.

 Throughout this process, the Icebreaker One team has engaged in extensive consultation with all sectors involved, in order to ensure that the project meets the widest possible variety of needs.
 The ethos of the IB1 Trust Framework will remain grounded in sector engagement and a collaborative approach as the project moves forward.

 The IB1 Trust Framework aims to serve all actors across sectors who are looking to share data, access data, or both.
 Membership is open to a wide range of organisations - from large corporations through to charities, researchers, or community groups.
 Both [Open](../glossary.md#term-Open-data): and [Shared Data](../glossary.md#term-Shared-data) can flow within the Trust Framework.

 ## How is the IB1 Trust Framework Structured?